ethanniser/next-typesafe-url/README.md

 `next-typesafe-url` provides full support for validating route params and search params in `getStaticProps` and `getServerSideProps`.

-Use the `InferServerSideParamsType` to get the type of the route params and search params for the current route, we can pass that type as a generic to `NextPage` and `GetStaticProps` or `GetServerSideProps`.

-If you are passing other props in `getStaticProps` or `getServerSideProps`, just create a union type with the `InferServerSideParamsType` type.

 The `parseServerSideRouteParams` and `parseServerSideSearchParams` functions are used to parse the route params and search params.
-They take the same schema from your `Route` object as the `useRouteParams` and `useSearchParams` hooks, as well as the `context` object from `getStaticProps` or `getServerSideProps`.
+They take the same schema from your `Route` object as the `useRouteParams` and `useSearchParams` hooks, as well as the `context` object from `getStaticProps` / `getServerSideProps`.

 ### Errors